 Acne is the most common skin disorder in the world, affecting both men & women of all ages, and it can often have a deep emotional & psychological effect on people.
 For most people, acne clears up after adolescence, and many have no noticeable scars.
 For others, acne can last well into their 30s, 40s and beyond.
-At the Asarch Center, we have vast experience dealing with acne, and we want to make sure you get the treatment you deserve.
+At Asarch Dermatology, we have vast experience dealing with acne, and we want to make sure you get the treatment you deserve.

 What is Acne?